jbossdemocentral/jdg-labs/lab-guides/lab2-guide.md

 1. Open `src/main/java/org/jboss/infinispan/demo/TaskService.java`
 1. Navigate to the `public Collection<Task> filter(String input)` and delete the current DB implementation
-1. In order create QueryBuilder and run that query we need a `SearchMangaer` object.
+1. In order create QueryBuilder and run that query we need a `SearchManager` object.
 We can get that by calling `Search.getSearchManager(cache)`

 		SearchManager sm = Search.getSearchManager(cache);